fredmoseley/fullcourt-ai/draft/optimized_draft_prompt.md

 -   Avoid in rounds 1–5 any player appearing in fewer than 65 games in 2+ of the past 3 seasons
 -   When choices are equal, prioritize Forwards due to scarcity until 4 Forwards are rostered; after that, positional scarcity no longer elevates Forwards over other positions when choices are equal.
 -   Always anticipate which players could be drafted by others before your next turn
--   Verify none of the names you have recommended appear in the `current_draft_results.tsv` file.
 -   For each recommendation, add a `decision_process` array (3–7 concise steps) and a rationale aligned with team strategy
 -   If files are missing or mismatched, clearly log this via the `checklist`, `decision_process`, and/or output a `warnings` array
 -   On snake/turns, keep `recommendations` array in pick order